AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Table-level operations/Configure an auto-increment primary key column.md

 2. Write data

-    When you write data to a table, you do not need to specify a specific value for the auto-increment column.
-Instead, you need only to set the value of the auto-increment column to PK\_AUTO\_INCR.
+    When you write data to a table, you do not need to specify specific values for the auto-increment column.
+Instead, you need only to set placerholder values for the column.

     ```
     from tablestore import *